ChicoState/SDM-Spring2023/integrity-policy.md

     - For egregious or repeated offenses, F for the course.
     - Courses failed due to intellectual integrity violations cannot be re-taken for forgiveness

-## Accommodations

-- If you need any special accommodations, contact the instructor outside of class so arrangements can be made.

 ## Confidentiality and Mandatory Reporting

 - As an instructor, one of my responsibilities is to help create a safe learning environment on our campus.
 I also have a mandatory reporting responsibility related to my role as a professor.
 I am required to share information regarding sexual misconduct with the University.
 Students may speak to someone confidentially by contacting the Counseling and Wellness Center (898-6345) or Safe Place (898-3030).
 Information on campus reporting obligations and other Title IX related resources are available here: www.csuchico.edu/title-ix